Golang Benchmarking, Part 1

 We will:

-1. Write a simple benchmark test with the Go testing package
+1. Write & run a simple performance benchmark test with the Go testing package

 1. Write and Run a Simple Benchmark in Go